jtablesaw/tablesaw/docs/gettingstarted.md

 Write the new CSV file to disk

 tornadoes.write().csv("data/rev_tornadoes_1950-2014.csv");
-Read and write data using Tablesaw’s “.saw” format

-Once you’ve imported data you can use Tablesaw’s own disk format to save it.
-In .saw format, reads and writes are an order of magnitude faster than optimized CSV operations.

-String dbName = tornadoes.save("/tmp/tablesaw/testdata");
-Table tornadoes = Table.readTable(dbName);
 And that’s it for the introduction.
 Stay tuned for more info about advanced features.